 He was the first of two punters selected in the 2019 NFL draft and reached the Super Bowl as a rookie, punting twice as the 49ers lost to the Kansas City Chiefs.
 He is also the only Australian to score a point in an NFL game, kicking an extra point against the Seattle Seahawks in October 2021.

 With all these achievements and the fact that he’s earning $3 million a year, I think it’s fair to sat Wishnowsky was right to make the switch!

 Adam Gotsis is a defensive end for the Jacksonville Jaguars in the NFL.
 He was taken with the No. 63 overall pick in the 2016 NFL Draft.

-A Melbourne native, who parents are of Greek Heritage, Gotsis also grew up playing Aussie rules before becoming interested in American football at age 13.
-He discovered local gridiron team the Monash Warriors, eventually becoming the league MVP in 2010.
+A Melbourne native, whose parents are of Greek Heritage, Gotsis also grew up playing Aussie rules before becoming interested in American football at age 13.
+He discovered the local gridiron team the Monash Warriors, eventually becoming the league MVP in 2010.

 After becoming a regular starter in the league, he signed with the Jacksonville Jaguars in 2020.